tdalon/ahk/docs/_pages/PowerTools.md

 ---
 permalink: /PowerTools
 title: "PowerTools"
-excerpt: "Suite of Tools implemented with AutoHotkey that empowers the use of Microsoft Office 365 tools like Microsoft Teams, SharePoint, OneDrive or HCL Connections enhance your productivity on Windows OS."
+excerpt: "Productivity Suite of Tools implemented with AutoHotkey that empowers e.g. the use of Microsoft Office 365 tools like Microsoft Teams, SharePoint, OneDrive, Atlassian tools like Jira, Confluence, R4J and HCL Connections."
 ---

 [This repository](https://github.com/tdalon/ahk) provides several tools bundled together under the term "PowerTools".